anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 (#identifier_omission) regarding when an extension identifier may be omitted and Section #(bare_extension) regarding bare extensions.)

-Though the URL path operates as a namespace, both [@!RFC8982] and [@!RFC8977] define query parameters without prefixes and therefore have a potential for collision.
-To avoid collisions, query parameter must be named according to the following:
+Notwithstanding the above, both [@!RFC8982] and [@!RFC8977] define unprefixed query parameters for general use, which means that there is the potential for collision with query parameters defined in new extensions.

-* If the RDAP extension is defined by the IETF, a prepended extension identifier is OPTIONAL but NOT RECOMMENDED (see Section (#identifier_omission)).
-* If the RDAP extension defines only one query parameter and follows the characteristics of a "bare extension" (See Section (#bare_extension)), a prepended extension identifier is OPTIONAL but NOT RECOMMENDED.
-* Otherwise the RDAP extension MUST prepend query parameter names with an extension identifier.
+Extension authors should take the existence of these query parameters into account when defining new extensions.
-A> issue #51
+A> issue #51 and PR comments from tomhrr

 See (#redirects_author) and (#referrals) for other guidance on the use of query parameters, and see (#security_considerations) and